sfjep/ragserver/README.md

 - The **watcher** monitors your target directory (`WATCH_DIR`)
 - When a tracked file is modified, it:
+  - Deletes all previous embeddings for that file
   - Chunks its contents (default 20 lines per chunk)
   - Embeds each chunk using `intfloat/e5-small-v2`
   - Sends it to the **RAG server**, which stores it in Qdrant